dalugoSU/ist_reminder_bot/README.md

 ### Check if you have any Assignments due for IST 256.
 If you are a TA or Professor you can also push these reminders to your MS Teams!

+Dependencies needed:
+- bs4
+- datetime
+- requests
+- pymsteams

+If you are missing any of these you can install by typing: pip install <module name>

 Steps to run program:
 - Download zip file and extract folder
 - Open folder in command prompt